farirpgs/fari-games/_games/charge-rpg.md

 >
 > - When you `Bond`, you reassure and socialize with friends and contacts.
 > - When you `Command`, you compel swift obedience with skills, respect or intimidation.
-> - When you `Focus`, you concentrate to accomplish a task that requires strength of mind.
+> - When you `Focus`, you concentrate to accomplish a task that requires great strength of mind.
 > - When you `Sway`, you influence with guile, charm, or argument.
 >
 > ### Momentum